manuparra/FreeIPA/README.md

 ## Requeriments

 + Both servers with the same version of Operanting System.
 In this tutorial we install lastest version of CENTOS7.
-+ Lastest versión of freeIPA from `yum`  (version in this moment: 4.2.0-15)
++ Lastest versión of freeIPA from `yum`  (version in this moment: 4.2.0-15).
-+ I had problem with low RAM, so I update memory of each server to 3GB
++ I had problem with low RAM, so I update memory of each server to 3GB.
-+ Min of 10GB of HDD storage is Okay
++ Min. of 10GB of HDD storage for each server is okay.